 There are several preparatory steps that should be done for the sake of clear objectives and well-thought-out tasks.
 They are universal so you can use them regardless of your sphere of activity.

 1. Identify the main pains the product should solve

-Your first and foremost task is to identify the pains of your target audience and find the ways to solve them through your software solution.
+Your first and foremost task is to identify the pains of your target audience and find ways to solve them through your software solution.
 Analyze rivaling software or conduct your own research for this purpose.
 As soon as you have a list of the main challenges to solve, you can move to the next stage.

 2. Determine the way to solve those pains

-After the pains are clear, it is time to think over how to solve them.
+After the pains are clear, it is time to think about how to solve them.
 Remember that the number of features should be limited for the sake of software simplicity.
 So draw up a list of possible features for every user pain and then brainstorm with your development team over the possible ways to solve them in software.

 3. Explore your competitors